Year 4 Staff

 Mr Kay – Class Teacher

 Hello.
 My name is Andrew Kay.
 I am the Year 4 Class teacher and one of our school’s Deputy Headteachers.
-I have enjoyed teaching at St. John’s for almost 23 years and I find it such a privilege to work with our children and parents.
-In school, I have subject responsibility for Religious Education, Music and Modern Foreign Languages (French in our school).
+I have enjoyed teaching at St. John’s for almost 24 years and I find it such a privilege to work with our children and parents.
+In school, I have subject responsibility for Religious Education, Music and Primary Languages (French in our school).
 Along with Maths, these are my favourite subjects.
 One more thing I have to admit is that I suffer from Sparkalaphobia – the fear of glitter (much to everyone else’s amusement)!

 Mrs Pallister – Class Teacher

-At home I live with my husband and am a proud mammy to a very cheeky almost two-year-old boy, he keeps me extremely busy all of the time but I wouldn’t change that for the world!
+At home I live with my husband and am a proud mammy to a very cheeky almost three-year-old boy, he keeps me extremely busy all of the time but I wouldn’t change that for the world!

 Mrs Scott – HLTA